PayBy/botim-money-docs/docs/1_General/integration-guide.md

 - **sign** <span style={{color:" #7d8793"}}>String</span> <span style={{color:"#f19938"}}>Required</span>

   When Botim Money Business sends a response, it uses its private key to sign the message.
-The merchant uses PayBy's public key to verify the signature.
+The merchant uses Botim Money Business's public key to verify the signature.
 Successful verification confirms that the response was sent by Botim Money Business and not forged by others.

 ### Response Body Header Format